VALERO TEXAS OPEN JUNIOR SHOOTOUT PRESENTED BY PEPSI

 Titleist, the AJGA's National Sponsor, has been the catalyst and driving force behind the Association's success since 1989.
 Rolex Watch USA, which is in its third decade of AJGA support, became the inaugural AJGA Premier Partner in 2004.
 In 2007, after 12 years of support, Polo Ralph Lauren became the AJGA's second Premier Partner.

 AJGA alumni have risen to the top of amateur, collegiate and professional golf.
 Former AJGA juniors have compiled more than 400 victories on the PGA and LPGA Tours.
 AJGA alumni include Tiger Woods, Phil Mickelson, Stewart Cink, Cristie Kerr, Paula Creamer and Morgan Pressel.

-For more information about the Valero Texas Open Junior Shootout presented by Pepsi, please contact National Headquarters at (770) 868-4200.
+Final-round tee times will start at 7:30 a.m. off No. 1 tee.
+For more information about the Valero Texas Open Junior Shootout Presented by Pepsi, please contact tournament headquarters at (678) 571-7994.

 The American Junior Golf Foundation is the primary recipient of all charitable giving to the AJGA and as such administers a variety of programs designed to compliment the AJGA and the members and families who make up our community.
 Learn more about these important programs and how your contributions to the Foundation secure the AJGA’s financial future for future generations to come.

 The Achieving Competitive Excellence (ACE) Grant program provides financial assistance to junior golfers who wish to play in AJGA events.
 Its goal is to give top-flight golf opportunities to young golfers regardless of financial resources.
 This program helps to fulfill the AJGA’s mission of developing young men and women who aspire to earn college golf scholarships through competitive junior golf.